-In 2010 the weather station and oceanographic buoy data were put onto a website where it could be viewed and downloaded.
+In 2010 the weather station and oceanographic buoy data were put onto a website where they could be viewed and downloaded.

 The ammonia tubes were discontinued in 2010 due to a lack of funding.

 In January 2012, the rain water chemistry sample was reduced to a 250ml sub-sample.
-In January 2014, the anemometer failed and there was no data from 2nd -13th Jan 2014.
+In January 2014, the anemometer failed and there were no data from 2nd -13th Jan 2014.
 A new anemometer was installed on the 13th January 2014.

 The weather station was serviced by Campbell Scientific in 2012 and 2014.
 Between 2015 - 2017 there was no service contract in place but there were no problems with the station.
 In 2018 the weather station was serviced (see Appendix for report).
 The rain gauge had failed and the Pyranometer sensor was reading outside the required tolerance.
-These will have to be repaired in the 2018 season.